Dulan County: Climate

-With an elevation of around 3200 m, Dulan County has a subalpine semi-arid climate (Köppen BSk), with long, very cold and winters, and warm summers.
-Average low temperatures are below freezing from early/mid October to mid/late April; however, due to the wide diurnal temperature variation, only December and January have an average high that is below freezing.
-With monthly percent possible sunshine ranging from 60% in July to 81% in November, the county seat is very sunny, receiving 3,092 hours of bright sunshine annually; relative humidity in all months is below 50% and is for seven months below 40%.
-The monthly 24-hour average temperature ranges from −9.6 °C in January to 15.2 °C in July, while the annual mean is 3.41 °C. Over 70% of the annual precipitation of 218 mm is delivered from May to August.
+With an elevation of around 3200 m, Dulan County has a cool semi-arid climate (Köppen BSk) that grades into a cool arid climate (BWk) north of the mountains.
+Winters are long, frigid and extremely dry whilst summers are warm in the south and very warm in the less elevated north.
+Average low temperatures are below freezing from early/mid October to mid/late April; however, due to the wide diurnal temperature variation, only December and January have an average high below freezing.
+With monthly percent possible sunshine ranging from 60% in July to 81% in November, the county seat is very sunny, receiving 3,092 hours of bright sunshine annually; relative humidity in all months is below 50% and for seven months is below 40%.
+The monthly 24-hour average temperature ranges from −9.6 °C in January to 15.2 °C in July, while the annual mean is 3.7 °C. Over 70% of the annual precipitation of 229 mm is delivered from May to August.